rafer/good/README.md

 position of having an object, with a well defined interface to pass around - not a hash with implicit assumptions about its contents.
-Further, because of the `.coerce` method we can now accept a hash at the boundary or a fully formed Credentials object, it makes no difference to the Authenticator.
+Further, because of the `.coerce` method we can now accept a hash at the boundary or a fully formed `Credentials` object, it makes no difference to the `Authenticator`.

 This evolulution seems fairly common.
 To solve an immediate problem, a new `Good::Value` class is created inside the namespace of an existing class, which